root-systems/handbook/guides/schedule.md

     - External
     - Internal
     - Personal
+- The suggested guidelines for your schedule is: 3 days external, 1 day internal, and 1 day personal per week.

 **IMPORTANT TO NOTE**
 As these scheduled days are *planned*, **once created do not change these events**, even if you end up doing something different than what is planned.
 Your actual hours are captured via Toggl.

 ## That's it! ##